mdrocan/Fronius-stats/README.md

 Displays: timestamp, current production and how much has been produced during the (day, year) so far.

 ## Script execution
-Execute in the terminal with the following command: 'python3 fronius.py' After script execution the data is fetched from the inverter and trimmed.
+Install the required package with 'pip install -r requirements.txt' Execute in the terminal with the following command: 'python3 fronius.py' After script execution the data is fetched from the inverter and trimmed.